You’ve been there before. Heck, we’ve all been there.

 - You think you will feel better in time, so you decide to stay at home and wait it out.

 It’s protective and adaptive, when you only have so much energy, to focus it on the places where it is most needed.
 It’s normal to let some of your day-to-day routine fall by the wayside during times of hardship and crisis.
 However, one should be mindful of how much they are cutting out and for how long.
 There is often a fine line between temporarily disengaging and more harmful long-term social and/or emotional withdraw.

-Although depression and grief are different, both experiences may cause someone to retreat from life.
-In either scenario, those who disengage effectively cut themselves off from sources of support, coping, and positive emotion and may ultimately end up feeling worse.
+Although depression and grief are different, both experiences may cause someone to retreat from life and, in either scenario, that person is cut off from sources of support, coping, and positive emotion and may ultimately end up feeling worse.

 One therapy that has proven effective in treating depression is called behavioral activation.
-Very simply, through behavioral activation depressed clients increase their engagement with activities that provide them with opportunities to experience social support, wellbeing, positive feelings, and confidence.
-Following a similar line of reasoning, we might assert that the more one chooses to engage with life, even though they’re grieving, the more opportunity they will have to process their emotions, connect, receive support from others, and experience positive feelings.
+Through behavioral activation depressed clients increase their engagement with activities that provide them with opportunities to experience social support, wellbeing, positive feelings, and confidence.
+Following a similar line of reasoning, we might assert that the more grieving people engage with life, the more opportunity they will have to process their emotions, connect, receive support from others, and experience positive feelings.

 Before you get overwhelmed, we are not talking about going “back to normal” or a complete reintegration with your “normal activities”.
 We’re talking about actively choosing small and worthwhile activities and deliberately planning to do them.
 Let’s talk specifically about this means.